haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Residual Convolutional Neural Network for Communication Signal Classification/README.md

 ### Dataset

 The dataset for this work was the RadioML 2016.10A dataset, consisting of 8 digital and 3 analog radio signal modulation types with varying signal-to-noise (SNR) ratios from -20 dB to 20 dB normalized around 0 dB.
 Each modulation had 20,000 examples of the I and Q channel values, and were 128 micro seconds long (128 samples of signals per example).
 The overall dimension of the dataset was therefore (220000, 2, 128).
+80% of the total dataset was used for training (68%) and validation (12%), and 20% for testing.

 ### Convolutional Neural Network